Edenvale, South Africa

-Edenvale is a small city on the East Rand in Gauteng, South Africa.
+Edenvale is a town on the East Rand in Gauteng, South Africa.
 It is part of the Ekurhuleni Metropolitan Municipality.
 It lies about halfway between the O.R.
 Tambo International Airport and the Johannesburg city centre and is located 12 km by road from Sandton and about 9 km from the closest Gautrain station.

 History

-It started out in 1903, after the Anglo Boer War as a small settlement named Rietfontein which sprung up around the Rietfontein Gold Mine.
+It started out in 1903, after the Anglo Boer War as a small settlement on the farm Rietfontein which sprung up around the Rietfontein Gold Mine.
 It was made a municipality in 1942.
+The town is probably name after John Eden, a part owner of the farm Rietfontein.
 It was initially populated by Cornish mineworkers.